Connect with others who understand.

 Change Disposable Gloves Frequently

-If you wear disposable gloves, the Asthma and Allergy Foundation of America advises changing them often and keeping your hands clean.
-Sanitizing or washing your gloves will affect their durability, and if you miss a spot while cleaning them, you could carry germs around.
+If you wear disposable gloves, change them often and keep your hands clean.
+Washing or sanitizing or washing gloves can damage them, and missing a spot while cleaning them could spread germs.

 Talk With Others Who Understand

-MyEczemaTeam is the social network for people with eczema and their loved ones.
-On MyEczemaTeam, more than 50,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam, the social network for people with eczema and their loved ones, more than 54,000 members come together to ask questions, give advice, and share their experience with others who understand life with eczema.

-Have you found soaps that work well?
-Are there any soaps that aggravate your eczema symptoms?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Have you found soaps that work well for your skin?
+Are there any soaps that aggravate your atopic dermatitis symptoms?
+Share your thoughts in the comments below or by posting on your Activities page.

 Jocelyn Solis-Moreira is a journalist covering health and science.
 She received a graduate degree in psychology concentrating on behavioral neuroscience.
 Learn more about her here.